 Mr. Nilsson been with Sierra Energy since 2004 and has extensive intellectual property, corporate governance, and corporate finance experience.
 Prior to joining Sierra, Mr. Nilsson worked for various law firms and companies including Thelen Reid & Priest LLP, Gartenberg, Jaffe, Gelfand & Stein LLP, Wilson Sonsini Goodrich & Rosati, and NASA.
 After earning two B.A. degrees from the University of California, Davis, Mr. Nilsson received his law degree from Santa Clara University School of Law, where he was an editor of the Santa Clara Law Review and received the American Jurisprudence Award.
 Mr. Nilsson has also completed studies in comparative law at Magdalen College, Oxford University.

-David Magaw, Chief Financial Officer
+Christine Taylor, Chief Financial Officer

 Mr. Magaw has extensive experience in the electric power industry, as an engineer, a staff attorney, as Manager of Power Marketing for a federal power agency Western States Power, and as a partner with Henwood Energy.
 He has worked with electric and water utilities in maintenance, construction, power marketing, regulation, and power and facility contracts since 1974.